Geo3DSmart/MPD-3DGS/README.md

 doi = {https://doi.org/10.1016/j.neucom.2025.132438},
 url = {https://www.sciencedirect.com/science/article/pii/S0925231225031108},
-author = {Junhui He and Wen Xiao and Guilong Wang and Jiteng Cheng and Jiaxing Zhang and Chao Yang}, keywords = {Novel view synthesis, 3D gaussian splatting, Adaptive density control, 3D reconstruction}, abstract = {3D Gaussian Splatting (3DGS) enables high-quality novel view synthesis by combining 3D Gaussian primitives with differentiable rendering, achieving impressive real-time performance.
-However, its Adaptive Density Control (ADC) mechanism struggles in regions with high-frequency details, leading to oversmoothing and loss of fine textures.
-This issue arises from the sparse distribution of initial Gaussian points, which hinders effective refinement.
-To address this limitation, we propose Mask-guided Point Densification Gaussian Splatting (MPD-GS), which enhances point distribution by selectively densifying Gaussian points in masked regions.
-We identify critical projection regions based on pixel-level error metrics during training and edge pixels extracted using Canny detection.
-These masked pixels are then back-projected into 3D space using depth information, improving detail preservation and rendering quality.
-Experiments on public benchmarks demonstrate that MPD-GS effectively recovers fine textures while maintaining computational efficiency, making it a versatile enhancement for both 2D and 3D Gaussian Splatting-based methods.}
-}
+author = {Junhui He and Wen Xiao and Guilong Wang and Jiteng Cheng and Jiaxing Zhang and Chao Yang}, }
 ```
 ### 🙏 Acknowledgements